MicrosoftDocs/power-pages-docs/power-pages-docs/templates/dynamics-365-apps/manage-forum-threads.md

 ## Forum thread type attributes

-The table below explains many of the Forum Thread Type attributes used by portals.
+The table below explains many of the Forum Thread Type attributes used by Power Pages.
 It is important to note that the way in which many of the content/display-oriented attributes are rendered is controlled by the page template used.

 |Name            |Description                                                                                                                             |
 |-----------------|-----------------------------------------------------------------------------------------------------------------------------------------|